enricav/LB2_project_group_4/README.md

 5) SVM method: extract relevant features and implement the SVM classifier.

-6) Evaluate methods using cross-validation and a blind test set.
+6) Model evaluation: evaluate methods using cross-validation and a blind test set.

 7) (Optional) Extend the project with additional predictive methods.